MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **Strength**: the overall intensity of the vibration.
 For example, imagine a constant unchanging vibration; that vibration should occur at different levels of "intensity" or "volume".
 This is the *strength* of the haptic effect.

 **Sharpness**: the texture or "shape" of the vibration.
-It's about if the effect ramps up slowly or starts immdiately at full strength and if it's a fast vibration vs a slower "pulsing".
+It's about if the effect ramps up slowly or starts immediately at full strength and if it's a fast vibration vs a slower "pulsing".

 !!! tip Analogy: think of strength like "volume" and sharpness like "melody".